 Style1½ inches thick (3.75 cm) Product Details Artist grade canvas, archival inks, wooden stretcher bars, and UVB protective coating

 Mike Dawson, Yakima, Wa Member Since March 2007 Artist Statement I have been behind a camera for over 27 years now.
 Everything from 4x5 to 35mm to now digital.
 My passion is the beauty of God's creations on this wonderful earth.
 I am constantly chasing the light from The PAcific NW to the Desert SW and down to Australia in search of images that best capture the beauty of the moment.
-All my images here are captured in digital format from 6mp with most at 21.5 mp on the Canon 5DMKII using the finest optics and filters I can find.
+All my images here are captured in digital format from 6mp with most at 36 mp on the nikon D800 using the finest optics and filters I can find.
 I hope you enjoy my work, I feel blessed to share it with you.
-From February 24 to April 26th I will donating 50% of all commissions earned on my artwork to March of Dimes.

 My images are in no way part of public domain, unauthorized use will result in prosecution.